Jeysen34/FairyMander/FIT_Website.md

 representation of our proposed voting districts.

-The initial concept for this project was provided by our sponsor, in the form of a <link>Capstone project proposal</link>
+The initial concept for this project was provided by our sponsor, in the form of a Capstone project proposal
-(Here is the link to the capstone project proposal: https://www.ceias.nau.edu/cs/CS_Capstone/Projects/S24/BeroB_VotingDistricts_v01.pdf)
+Capstone project proposal should be a link to the following: https://www.ceias.nau.edu/cs/CS_Capstone/Projects/S24/BeroB_VotingDistricts_v01.pdf

 ## Requirements